-The following criteria must be met to obligate funding that has been repurposed from an earmark to one or more new or existing projects:
+Under the Repurposing Provision, the following criteria must be met to obligate funding that has been repurposed from an earmark to one or more new or existing projects:

 - Type of Project.
 The repurposed funding must be obligated on an STBG (for States) or THP (for Puerto Rico or territories) eligible project. - Location of Project.
-The project(s) receiving the repurposed funding must be within the State that received the original earmark and within 50 miles of the original earmark description.
-If the earmark was for a geographic area (e.g., city, county, corridor), a project will be considered to meet this location requirement if it is within 50 miles of the area's boundary.

-- Period of Availability.
-The repurposed earmark funds must be obligated on or before September 30, 2021. - Federal Share.
+The project(s) receiving the repurposed funding must be within the State that received the original earmark and within 25 miles of the original earmark description.
+If the earmark was for a geographic area (e.g., city, county, corridor), a project will be considered to meet this location requirement if it is within 25 miles of the area's boundary. - Period of Availability.
+The repurposed earmark funds must be obligated on or before September 30, 2023. - Federal Share.
 The applicable maximum Federal share for obligating the repurposed earmark funds is the same as originally provided for the earmark funds.